AkshayAgarwal007/Moodly/README.md

 2. From the start menu open the run command box and type `shell:startup` and click on Ok.

 3. Copy the shortcut to this location (i.e the startup directory).
 And you are done.
 Now reboot and Moodly should launch on startup.

+In case you want a version for a 32 bit system you need to be [mailing me](mailto:agarwal.akshay.akshay8@gmail.com).

 ###Linux

-1. Download the [tar file](https://www.dropbox.com/s/iv082uae4e4zr41/Moodly-1.0-Alpha-Linux.tar.gz?dl=0) and extract it.
+1. Download the tar file  and extract it (currently not available).

 2. Copy the extracted Moodly executable to your preferable location.
 And Thats it!